triton-inference-server/server/docs/quickstart.rst

 #. :ref:`Run the inference server <section-run-tensorrt-inference-server>`.
 #. :ref:`Verify that the server is running correct <section-verify-inference-server-status>`.
-#. :ref:`Build the example client applications <section-building-the-client-examples>`.
+#. :ref:`Get the example client applications <section-getting-the-client-examples>`.
 #. :ref:`Run the image classification example <section-running-the-image-classification-example>`.

 .. _section-building-from-source-code: